Stimulus Bill Resolves PPP Loan Deductibilty, Enhances Employee Retention Credits, Provides Other Tax Relief

 The Bill included a special rule that allows taxpayer who do not itemize deductions to deduct charitable contributions, subject to a limit of $300 for individuals or $600 for joint filers.
 This provision also provides that, although a deduction is allowed, taxpayers’ adjusted gross income will not be reduced for purposes of determining other allowable deductions and credits.

 The Bill also extends the enhanced charitable deductions for corporations and for individuals who itemize deductions.
-As described in more detail here, for cash contributions made on or before December 31, 2021, an individual now may elect to take an itemized deduction for cash charitable contributions up to 100 percent of his or her gross income.
+For cash contributions made on or before December 31, 2021, an individual now may elect to take an itemized deduction for cash charitable contributions up to 100 percent of his or her gross income.
 A corporate taxpayer may deduct such cash contributions made prior to the end of 2021 up to 25 percent of its taxable income.
 These increased limitations apply only to contributions to public charities (not private foundations) and do not apply to contributions to donor advised funds.
 With respect to contributions by a pass-through entity (i.e., an entity treated as a partnership or S corporation for federal income tax purposes, including a LLC), the election to apply the special limitations is made by each partner or shareholder.

 Creation of New Disaster Relief Tax Incentives